• Skip to primary navigation

 • maintain hips over ankles.

 There are many exercises the can help with reducing anterior pelvic tilt and improving posture.
-I found postural exercises were most effective when combined with the consistent practice of maintaining good alignment.
+I found these exercises were most effective when combined with the practice of being mindful of good posture.

 Walking Mechanics